gupsammy/LinkedinPostSaver/README.md

 ### Building from Source

 1. Clone the repository
-2. Install dependencies (optional): `npm install`
-3. Validate the build: `npm run validate`
-4. Load the extension folder in Chrome Developer Mode
+2. Load the extension folder in Chrome Developer Mode
-5. Make changes to the source files
+3. Make changes to the source files
-6. Reload the extension in `chrome://extensions/`
+4. Reload the extension in `chrome://extensions/`

-### Available Scripts

-- `npm run validate` - Validates that all file paths in manifest.json exist
-- `npm run build` - Builds and validates the extension
-- `npm run dev` - Shows development instructions
-- `npm run zip` - Creates a distribution zip file

-### Project Structure Benefits

-- **Organized Code**: Logical separation of concerns
-- **Easy Maintenance**: Clear file organization makes debugging easier
-- **Scalable**: Easy to add new features without cluttering
-- **Professional**: Follows industry best practices for Chrome extensions

 ### Contributing